Catrobat/LunaAndCatTutorialGame/README.md

 ### Merging

 Both [Naomi Pfaff](https://github.com/npfaff) and [Stefania Mak](https://github.com/stefaniamak) contributed on versions of the game.
-The latest version producing the features listed above was merged with code writte by [Stefania Mak](https://github.com/stefaniamak).
+The latest version producing the features listed above was merged with code written by [Stefania Mak](https://github.com/stefaniamak).
 [Stefania Mak](https://github.com/stefaniamak)'s code is responsible for the feature that ensures that users are only able to access a unit if they have successfully completed the previous unit.
 A revised version of the dialogue feature was added.
 It is the basis for the option of choosing different languages within the game.
 [Stefania Mak](https://github.com/stefaniamak) also coded the activities.